base-org/pessimism/docs/architecture/etl.markdown

 ### (TBD) Aggregator
-**NOTE - This component type is still in-development** Aggregators are used to solve the problem where a pipe or an heuristic input will require multiple sources of data to perform an execution sequence.
+**NOTE - This component type is still in-development** Aggregators are used to solve the problem where a pipe or a heuristic input will require multiple sources of data to perform an execution sequence.
 Since aggregators are subscribing to more than one data stream with different output frequencies, they must employ a synchronization policy for collecting and propagating multi-data inputs within a highly asynchronous environment.

 #### Attributes
 * Able to read heterogenous transit data from an arbitrary number of component ingresses